OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 5. Select Microsoft.Office.js.
 6. In the left pane, choose **Update** and complete the package update process.

-If you are using Visual Studio 2015, you'll need to take a few additional steps to complete the update.
+You'll need to take a few additional steps to complete the update.
 In the **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references, and reference the updated JavaScript API for Office library as follows:

     ```html
     <script src="https://appsforoffice.microsoft.com/lib/1/hosted/Office.js" type="text/javascript"></script>